eudoraleer/HTCA/README.md

 # HTCA Database
-Maintenance of analysis tools of the HTCA database
+Maintenance of analysis tools for the HTCA database